Opinion Mining — Top 8 Most Useful Tools For More Than Just Sentiment Analysis

 by | Jan 17, 2023 | Data Science, Natural Language Processing

 Opinion mining is a field that is growing quickly.
 It uses natural language processing and text analysis to gather subjective information from sources.
-The main goal of opinion mining is to find and pull out subjective information automatically from places like news articles, blogs, social media posts, customer reviews, and more.
+The main goal of opinion mining is to find and pull out subjective information automatically from news articles, blogs, social media posts, customer reviews, and more.
 This includes opinions, evaluations, appraisals, sentiments, and emotions.

 What is opinion mining?